 The Statesman

-Probably the most famous family of Patriot Irish was the Carroll family, the most notable of whom was Charles Carroll of Carrollton.
-He was the only Catholic signer of the Declaration of Independence.
-He notably added "of Carrollton" to distinguish himself from several other Charles Carrolls (such as his father) and ensure the king's men knew who to hang if the rebellion failed.
-Jesuit educated in Maryland and France, he later studied law in England where he was admitted to the bar.
-At the time of the rebellion, he was one of the wealthiest men in the colonies.
-His writings and advocacy played a guiding hand in Maryland's march to rebellion and independence.
-He had a role in Maryland's own "Annapolis Tea Party," the burning of the Peggy Stewart in October 1774.
-During the war, Carroll represented Maryland in the Continental Congress and served on Maryland's Committee of Safety prior to the declaration.
-A noted failure was his role in the 1776 mission to Canada, where he, along with Benjamin Franklin, failed to convince French Canada to join the rebellion.
+The most famous family of Patriot Irish was probably the Carroll family, with Charles Carroll of Carrollton being the most prominent.
+He was the only Catholic signatory of the Declaration of Independence.
+He specifically added "of Carrollton" to set himself apart from other Charles Carrolls (like his father) and to ensure the king's men knew who to hang if the rebellion failed.
+Educated by Jesuits in Maryland and France, he later studied law in England, where he was admitted to the bar.
+At the time of the rebellion, he was among the wealthiest men in the colonies.
+His writings and advocacy significantly influenced Maryland's path toward rebellion and independence.
+He also played a role in Maryland's own "Annapolis Tea Party" and the burning of the Peggy Stewart in October 1774.
+During the war, Carroll represented Maryland in the Continental Congress and served on Maryland's Committee of Safety before the declaration.
+A notable failure was his 1776 mission to Canada, where he, along with Benjamin Franklin, failed to persuade French Canada to join the rebellion.

 Charles Carroll of Carrollton